Large-time asymptotics in deep learning: Empirical risk minimization

-Throughout the paper, we will focus on continuous-time neural networks (neural ODEs) given by \eqref{eq: standard.dyn.sys} with $g$ as in \eqref{eq: sigma.outside} or \eqref{eq: sigma.inside}.
-The results can thence be extrapolated to the case when $g$ is parametrized by \eqref{eq: outside.inside} whenever $w_1$ and $b_1$ (resp. $w_2, b_2$) are time-independent.
-As it will be rather convenient to work with the full stacked state trajectory $\*x(t) = [\*x_1(t), \ldots, \*x_N(t)]^\tr$, we introduce some further notation.
-We shall henceforth denote
+Throughout the paper we will focus on neural ODEs given by \eqref{eq: standard.dyn.sys} with $\mathfrak{f}$ as in \eqref{eq: sigma.outside} or \eqref{eq: sigma.inside}.
+We comment on further extensions on a case-by-case basis.
+It will be rather convenient to work with the full stacked state trajectory